How to Install Android Studio on FunOS

 Step 1: Open a Terminal

-You can open the terminal using one of the following methods:
+You can open Terminal using one of the following methods:

 Step 2: Enable 32-bit Architecture